Eniii68/Template-HsH/README.md

 preamble.

 ## using a proper subfolder structure
 The projects also provides a recommendation for a subfolder structure, to keep things organized.
-Cloning the complete projekt into your projectfolder will allow you to use it easily.
+You can [download the .zip-Archive](https://lab.it.hs-hannover.de/qxx-tul-u1/latex-template-hsh/-/archive/master/latex-template-hsh-master.zip) and unpack it or clone the repository via `git clone https://lab.it.hs-hannover.de/qxx-tul-u1/latex-template-hsh.git`.
 This has the downside of storing classfiles and other needed files in the *.\src* folder, which means it needs to be added to the path searched when running your latex command.
 [How to do that is explained in the wiki](https://lab.it.hs-hannover.de/qxx-tul-u1/latex-template-hsh/-/wikis/Adding-src-folder-to-the-path).
 The provided Makefile demonstrates how to run a successful build, you might want to check it out.

-## recomendet Software
-As a Tex-Distribution, I recomend [MikTex is recommended](https://miktex.org/).
-This is only avalible on windows though.
-To edit the `.tex` files, you could use any texteditor, but I personally like [Visual Studio Code](https://code.visualstudio.com/) the moste, which can also be used for pretty much all other programing languages.
-Use the [Latex Workshop extention](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) and you can steal my config file from [here](https://lab.it.hs-hannover.de/qxx-tul-u1/latex-template-hsh/-/snippets/111).
-If you preffer a Tex-only editor, I used [Texmaker](https://www.xm1math.net/texmaker/) in the past and it's also verry good.

 # Common additions and expantions (Snippets)